hibernate/hibernate-tools/ant/docs/examples/classpath/README.md

   -->
 To run this example:
   - Have [Apache Ant](https://ant.apache.org) installed
-  - Issue `ant reveng` from a command-line window
+  - Issue `ant` from a command-line window